mmshahria/GlassboardTech-API-Reference/Assets/GET an Asset by Id.md

 Retrieves an specified asset for a valid identifier.
-Supply the unique `assetId` and this endpoint will respond the corresponding asset details for the current user.
+Supply the unique `assetId` in the path parameter and this endpoint will respond the corresponding asset details for the current user.

 # Attributes